Building a 3D React Map Component Using Mapbox

 Published on Jan 20, 2021 by Ben Tyler

-This post is part of my Building Interactive Maps with React course - a course for anyone wanting to learn how to build interactive maps and integrate them into their React applications.
+This post is part of my free Building Interactive Maps with React course - a course for anyone wanting to learn how to build interactive maps and integrate them into their React applications.
 If you enjoy this guide, then chances are you will enjoy the course too!

 Mapbox released GL JS V2 recently which has a whole slew of awesome features, but the one I am most excited is the addition of 3D terrain rendering.
 I have been waiting for this feature for a looooooooong time.
 A lot of the applications I build are focused on the outdoors and feature an interactive map.
 Just about every one of these apps would benefit greatly from the ability to render things in 3D.
 That is a now a reality!